-If you enroll in the associate degree programs and some certificate programs, you may be required to have college placement test scores on file or take the placement test given by the college as a part of the admissions procedure.
+If you enroll in associate degree programs and some certificate programs, you may be required to have college placement test scores on file or take the placement test given by the College as a part of the admissions procedure.
 This placement test includes mathematics, reading, and English language skills.

-You are not required to take the test, if you
+You are not required to take the test, if you:

-- · have an A.A. degree or higher; - · are non-degree seeking; - are registering for 11 credit hours or fewer (college-level math and English courses require placement test scores); - are a transfer student who has completed all required college-level English and math courses; - · have records that indicate you have already taken one of the State-mandated tests within the last two years; or - entered the 9th grade in a Florida public school in the 2003-04 school year, or any year thereafter, and earned a Florida standard high school diploma; or - · if you are currently serving as an active duty member of any branch of the United States Armed Services.
+- · have an A.A. degree or higher; - · are non-degree seeking; - are registering for 11 credit hours or fewer (college-level math and English courses require placement test scores); - are a transfer student who has completed all required college-level English and math courses; - have records that indicate you have already taken one of the state-mandated tests within the last two years; - entered the ninth grade in a Florida public school in the 2003-04 school year, or any year thereafter, and earned a Florida standard high school diploma; or - · are currently serving as an active duty member of any branch of the United States Armed Services.

 If you are not required to take the common placement test and not required to enroll in development education you may opt to be assessed and enroll in developmental education.
 Always check with your advisor regarding placement test requirements.
-Please call the Testing and Assessment Center for more information at 863-784-7214.
+Call the Testing and Assessment Center for more information at 863-784-7214.

-POSTERS / LEAFLETS / USE OF BULLETIN BOARDS
+POSTERS/LEAFLETS/USE OF BULLETIN BOARDS

 Bulletin boards are provided for the use of student organizations and general postings.
-College-wide circulation of all notices and leaflets, which meet uniform and nondiscriminatory standards, shall be permitted with the approval of the director of Institutional Communications, Administration Building (Building F), Highlands Campus.
+Collegewide circulation of all notices and leaflets, which meet uniform and nondiscriminatory standards, shall be permitted with the approval of the director of institutional communications, Administration Building (Building F), Highlands Campus.
 Student organizations are to have clearance for an activity prior to posting or distributing information regarding that activity.
 Digital versions of notices and leaflets can be emailed to CommunityRelations@southflorida.edu, but all printed items require a stamp from Community Relations and Marketing.
-For any questions about posting and distributing information, please call us at 863-784-7250.
+For any questions about posting and distributing information, call 863-784-7250.